Defiant Mali Islamists pursue wrecking of Timbuktu

 UNESCO Director-General Irina Bokova and former colonial power France appealed on Saturday for a halt to the attacks.

-The U.N. body seeks to protect places around the world it classifies as world heritage sites, arguing they are of special cultural significance and should be preserved for posterity.
+The U.N. body tries to protect places around the world it classifies as world heritage sites, arguing they are of special cultural or physical significance and should therefore be preserved for posterity.

 Located on an old Saharan trading route that saw salt from the Arab north exchanged for gold and slaves from black Africa to the south, Timbuktu blossomed in the 16th century as an Islamic seat of learning, home to priests, scribes and jurists.